-Figure 9.28 summarizes changes in system costs, based on ST model results using MM price-policy assumptions, when the GWS and associated transmission lines are eliminated from the P-MM portfolio.
+Figure 9.28 summarizes changes in system costs, based on ST model results using MM pricepolicy assumptions, when the GWS and associated transmission lines are eliminated from the P1-MM portfolio.
 The graph on the left shows annual changes in cost by category and the graph on right shows annual net changes in total costs (the solid black line) and the cumulative PVRR(d) of changes to net system costs over time (the dashed black line).
-Through 2042, the PVRR(d) shows that the portfolio without the GWS and D.1 transmission lines is \$885 million higher cost relative to the P-MM portfolio.
-On a risk-adjusted basis, considering the risk associated with low-probability, high-cost events through stochastic simulations, the portfolio without the GWS and associated transmission lines is \$1.1 billion higher cost than the P-MM portfolio.
-The risk-adjusted results indicate that the GWS and D.1 transmission lines, and successive lines further expanding the transmission system, add significant risk mitigation benefits associated with volatility in market prices, loads, hydro generation, and unplanned outages.
+Through 2042, the PVRR(d) shows that the portfolio without the GWS and D.1 transmission lines is \$1,537 million higher cost than the P1-MM portfolio.
+On a risk-adjusted basis, which factors in the risk associated with lowprobability, high-cost events through stochastic simulations, the portfolio without the GWS and associated transmission lines is \$1,822 million higher cost than the P1-MM portfolio.
+The riskadjusted results indicate that the GWS and D.1 transmission lines add significant risk mitigation benefits associated with volatility in market prices, loads, hydro generation, and unplanned outages.

 Lower transmission and proxy fixed costs are far outweighed by much higher emission costs and variable operating costs across the portfolio.
-There is a much higher reliance on markets without GWS and associated transmission lines, and the portfolio has much greater exposure to coal and gas fuel prices and emissions costs.
+There is a much higher reliance on markets without GWS and associated transmission lines, and the portfolio has much greater exposure to coal and gas fuel prices.